How to Make Pop Music in 6 Steps

 6. Pop Song Structure

-This videos shares the basics of Pop song structure.
+This video shares the basics of Pop song structure.

 How to Make Pop Music – Tutorials